MSU-Libraries/kube-doc/README.md

 kubectl get pods -o custom-columns=NAMESPACE:.metadata.namespace,NAME:.metadata.name,NODE:.spec.nodeName,HOSTIP:.status.hostIP,PHASE:.status.phase,START_TIME:.metadata.creationTimestamp --sort-by=.metadata.creationTimestamp --no-header
 ```

-## Writing Specs
+## Writing Manifests

-Objects have _specs_, which define the desired state of that object.
-It is up to
+Objects have _manifests_, which define the desired state of that object, also referred to
-the control plane to take actions to ensure the _status_, or current state, is
+as the _specification_, or just _spec_.
+It is up to the control plane to take actions to
-changed to match the spec.
+ensure the _status_, or current state, is changed to match the manifest.

-If you know your object kind, you can get all the info about a spec by using
+If you know your object kind, you can get all the info about a manifest by using
 the `kubectl explain` command.

-To list spec fields and description about those fields for a Deployment Spec:
+To list manifest fields and description about those fields for a Deployment Spec:
 ```
 kubectl explain deployment
 ```

-This only lists the top level fields of a deployment spec.
+This only lists the top level fields of a deployment manifest.
 To delve down
 into sub-fields, you can `.` delimit the fields you are interested in.
 ```
 kubectl explain deployment.spec
 kubectl explain deployment.spec.strategy
 ```

-To get a full tree of a spec layout in a single output, you can use the `--recurse` flag:
+To get a full tree of a manifest layout in a single output, you can use the `--recurse` flag:
 ```
 kubectl explain service --recursive
 ```

-While the underlying API uses JSON, spec files are written in Yaml.
-As
+While the underlying API uses JSON, manifest files are typically written in Yaml
-Yaml files support multiple Yaml structures per file, you can combine
+(though you could use JSON).
+As Yaml files support multiple Yaml structures per
-objects together when appropriate in a single file.
+file, you can combine objects together when appropriate in a single file.

-An example Yaml config with a Deployment Spec and a Service Spec.
+Here's an example Yaml config with a Deployment and Service manifest.
 The service defined provides web access to the `httpd` containers
 from the deployment.
 ```yaml